Endogenous Product Design and Quality When Consumers Have Heterogeneous Limited Attention

 37 Pages Posted: 28 Oct 2016 Last revised: 15 Nov 2022

 In some markets, consumers do not know the attributes of all the products that are available in the market, or the prices at which they are offered.
-To overcome this uncertainty consumers may, at a cost, gather and process information about the attributes and prices of the different products.
-We present a theoretical framework that couples endogenous firms' decisions on the multi-attribute dimensions and pricing of products with endogenous consumers' decisions on what and how much information to gather and process, and which product to purchase.
-We find a number of interesting results.
-First, consumers may rationally select information strategies that do not fully eliminate their uncertainty and so, rationally select to be inattentive.
-Second, firms do have an incentive to respond to lower information costs by increasing differentiation, as established by the standard search literature, but solely if the proportion of "informed" consumers in the market is small and along the least-costly attribute dimension.
-This implies that equilibrium prices may, as the unit cost of gathering and processing information decreases, increase in some markets and decrease in others.
-Further, it implies also that when the cost of quality improvement in a market changes, there can be radical shifts in product attributes.
+To reduce this uncertainty consumers may, at a cost, gather and process information about the attributes and prices of the different products.
+The uncertainty that persists at the time of purchase affects the competition in the market, via product attributes and prices.
+We examine the consequences of information costs on firms' product multi-attribute and pricing decisions when consumers have heterogeneous information costs and limited attention.
+We find that consumers that can gather and process information at approximately no cost rationally select to be attentive while consumers that must incur a cost rationally select to be inattentive.
+We find also that firms have an incentive to respond to lower information costs by increasing differentiation, but solely along the least-costly attribute dimension and if the proportion of attentive consumers in the market is small.
+This implies that, as information costs decrease, equilibrium prices may increase in some markets and decrease in others.
+Further, it implies also that when the cost of an attribute dimension in a market changes, there can be radical shifts in product attributes.